Replacement Theology

 By the use of unchecked spiritualization, some have even denied physical resurrection and physical places to live in forever.

-“Since no explicit definition of this kingdom is found in either the Old or New Testaments, the kingdom of God has been interpreted in different ways depending largely on the presuppositions of the interpreter.”
-(Riddle-barger, p.
+[33] “Since no explicit definition of this kingdom is found in either the Old or New Testaments, the kingdom of God has been interpreted in different ways depending largely on the presuppositions of the interpreter.”
+(Riddlebarger, A Case for Amillennialism, p.
 100).
 Certainly many prophecies, such as, Psalm 2, Isaiah 2, Daniel 2, describe a future kingdom of God.
 Why not accept those practical definitions, which find much support in the NT?

-Most commonly it is claimed that the kingdom has “already” come but “not yet” in its fullness, which will be later.
-“On the one hand, Christ’s kingdom is a present reality; it arrived in Jesus’ person…” (Riddlebarger, p.
+[34] Most commonly it is claimed that the kingdom has “already” come but “not yet” in its fullness, which will be later.
+“On the one hand, Christ’s kingdom is a present reality; it arrived in Jesus’ person…” (Riddlebarger, A Case for Amillennialism, p.
 98. He proceeds to cite proof texts, such as, Matt.
 3:2; 12:28; Luke 10:17–20; Matt.
 11:2–19; John 18:36; Luke 17:20–21; Rom.
 14:17).
-But “let us not forget that this present, spiritual kingdom also has an eschatological con-summation yet to come” (p.
+But “let us not forget that this present, spiritual kingdom also has an eschatological consummation yet to come” (p.
 99).
-One big result of this dual definition is to redirect attention from the coming king-dom to the supposed present one.
+One big result of this dual definition is to redirect attention from the coming kingdom to the supposed present one.

-See, for example, my course and extracts on Matthew.
-Also, listed with the Gospel of Luke is a docu-ment called “What Kingdom of God Did Jesus Proclaim in Luke?”
+[35] For NT teaching about the kingdom, see, for example, my course on Matthew and extracts from that course.
+Also, listed with the Gospel of Luke is a document called “What Kingdom of God Did Jesus Proclaim in Luke?”
 It deals with 36 passages in Luke that clearly refer to the kingdom.
 Only two or three of them “picture” His kingdom as somehow present when He was here.

 Right after quoting Hosea 11:1, Matthew treats another historical note in the same way (Matt.
 2:17–18).
 Similarly, as I pointed out before, 1 Peter 2:9–10 applied to the church OT verses that clearly referred to Israel.